 Day 1: Arrive, Cedar Breaks, and evening stargazing

-Check in at Duck Creek Village Inn, then drive 30 minutes to Cedar Breaks National Monument for overlooks, Alpine Pond, and wildflowers in season.
+Check in at Duck Creek Village Inn, then drive about 30 minutes to Cedar Breaks National Monument for overlooks, Alpine Pond if the trail is open, and wildflowers in season.
 Stop at Navajo Lake on the way back for a late-afternoon lake break.
-After dinner in the village, drive back up to the monument for dark-sky stargazing — Cedar Breaks is a certified International Dark Sky Park and summer nights are prime viewing.
+After dinner in the village, consider driving back up to an open overlook for dark-sky stargazing if road and weather conditions are good - Cedar Breaks is a certified International Dark Sky Park, but overnight parking or sleeping outside the campground is not part of the plan.

 Day 2: Bryce Canyon or Zion - the big park day

-Leave early for Bryce Canyon (about an hour) or Zion (about an hour a different direction).
-At Bryce, focus on the main amphitheater viewpoints and the Queen's Garden–Navajo Loop combination.
-At Zion, build the day around the Scenic Drive, Riverside Walk, and optionally the Narrows if conditions allow.
+Leave early for Bryce Canyon (about an hour) or Zion (about an hour to the east side, with more time needed for the main canyon and shuttle).
+At Bryce, focus on the main amphitheater viewpoints and the Queen's Garden/Navajo Loop combination.
+At Zion, build the day around the Scenic Drive shuttle corridor, Riverside Walk, and optionally the Narrows only if current NPS river and weather guidance allows.
 Plan to return to Duck Creek by late afternoon for a relaxed evening at the inn.

 Day 3: Village day - trails, the pond, and a slower pace

 Sleep in a little.
-Walk to Duck Creek Pond, take a short forest trail, drive five minutes to Aspen Mirror Lake for reflections and wildlife, or head ten minutes to Cascade Falls for a quick out-and-back hike.
+Walk to Duck Creek Pond, take a short forest trail, drive a few minutes to Aspen Mirror Lake for reflections and wildlife, or head toward Cascade Falls for a short out-and-back hike when the forest road is open.
 Have a village lunch, explore local shops, and keep the afternoon open.
 If you did not stargaze on Day 1, tonight is your backup.
 Pack up the next morning with the trip feeling complete rather than rushed.

-• Aspen Mirror Lake is a half-mile walk to one of the most photogenic spots near the village.
+Aspen Mirror Lake is a short, easy walk to one of the most photogenic spots near the village.

-• Cascade Falls is a 30-minute hike with big views — ideal for a low-key day.
+Cascade Falls is a short 1.1-mile round-trip trail with big views - ideal for a low-key day when access is clear.

 Frequently Asked Questions